 Driving the Grand Cherokee

-QUADRA-LIFT AIR SUSPENSION Complementing the Grand Cherokee's trio of 4-wheel-drive (4WD) systems, the optional Quadra-Lift air suspension provides Jeep owners with five selectable vehicle height settings.
-When fully raised, the system creates a lofty 10.6 inches of ground clearance, which bests even the Wrangler Rubicon.
-The system can also be lowered, improving aerodynamics as well as facilitating ingress and egress.
+QUADRA-LIFT AIR SUSPENSION The 2015 Jeep Grand Cherokee's optional Quadra-Lift air suspension lets Jeep owners pick from five different vehicle height settings.
+At its highest, the 10.6 inches of ground clearance beat even the Wrangler Rubicon.
+The system can also be lowered, improving aerodynamics as well as facilitating entry and exit.

-The 2014 Jeep Grand Cherokee comes in four trims: Laredo, Limited, Overland and Summit.
-Entry-level Laredo models feature dual-zone climate control, a digital instrument cluster, a leather-wrapped steering wheel, and a 6-speaker audio system with a 5-inch touch screen.
-The volume-leading Limited grade adds larger 18-inch wheels, leather and heated front seats, while a panoramic moonroof, UConnect Access infotainment, and xenon headlights come as standard issue on Overland models.
-At $49,000, the Grand Cherokee Summit is crammed with virtually every high-end feature on the menu.
-Standard safety features for all models includes six airbags, a raft of stability control systems, and UConnect emergency assistance with a complimentary trial subscription.
+The 2015 Jeep Grand Cherokee comes in four trims, not counting the SRT: Laredo, Limited, Overland and Summit.
+Entry-level 2-wheel-drive (2WD) Laredo models are well equipped, featuring dual-zone climate control, a digital instrument cluster, a leather-wrapped steering wheel, and a 6-speaker audio system with a 5-inch touch screen.
+The Limited adds larger 18-inch wheels and heated leather seats, Overland models get a panoramic moonroof, Uconnect Access infotainment and xenon headlights as standard.
+The Grand Cherokee Summit is essentially loaded.
+All Grand Cherokee models get six airbags, a raft of stability-control systems, and Uconnect emergency assistance with a complimentary trial subscription.

-Quadra-Lift air suspension coupled with the top-spec Quadra-Drive II 4-wheel-drive system are essential for any hardcore off-road enthusiast.
-Family-minded buyers looking to keep their backseat youngsters occupied will appreciate the Blu-ray entertainment center.
-As a bonus, the system is compatible with most gaming consoles.
-Because visibility with the standard halogen headlights is middling at best, drivers who frequently travel at night should consider the optional xenon setup.
-Finally, in a true sign of the times, a CD player has been relegated to the options list for 2014.
+The Jeep Grand Cherokee's 4-wheel-drive (4WD) system is optional, and a must if you intend to go Jeeping in your Jeep.
+Speaking of which, the Quadra-Lift air suspension plus the top-spec Quadra-Drive II 4WD system are essential for any hard-core off-road enthusiast.
+On your way to the trails, your family will like the Blu-ray entertainment center, which is compatible with most gaming consoles.
+The standard halogen headlights are so-so at best, so the optional xenon setup is a better bet.
+In a true sign of the times, a CD player has been relegated to the options list.